Should I Become an ATM Technician?

 Sources: *U.S. Bureau of Labor Statistics, CareerBuilder.com job postings from November 2012

-According to the U.S. Bureau of Labor Statistics (BLS), ATM technicians are classified under computer, ATM and office machine repairers.
-The BLS noted that employers prefer ATM workers who have training in electronics from a vocational school or from military experience.
-To get this education, individuals may earn an associate's degree or a certificate in mechatronics technology, computer science or manufacturing technology.
-These programs are found at community colleges and technical schools.
-Coursework covers topics such as mechanical systems, microprocessor instrumentation, digital electronics, operating systems and business machines.
+Employers prefer ATM workers who have training in electronics from a vocational school or from military experience.
+To get this education, individuals may earn an associate's degree or a certificate in mechatronics technology, computer science, or manufacturing technology from a community college or technical school.
+Coursework covers topics such as mechanical systems, microprocessor instrumentation, digital electronics, operating systems, and business machines.

 Step 2: Seek Employment

 ATM technician jobs are generally available within the financial services industry, especially among banks and credit unions.
-According to November 2012 job postings for ATM technicians and repairers on CareerBuilder.com, employers sought applicants to install, operate and repair ATM equipment, train others in the proper use of ATMs, respond to emergency trouble calls in a timely manner and prepare logs and reports regarding their work.
+Typical job duties include installing, operating, and repairing ATM equipment, training others in the proper use of ATMs, responding to emergency trouble calls in a timely manner, and preparing logs and reports regarding their work.

-Employers sought applicants with a minimum of 1-3 years of experience who possessed an associate's degree in computer science, electronics or a trade school degree.
-Candidates also needed to have good customer relations skills and be willing to drive to various service locations.
+Employers typically seek applicants with 1-3 years of experience and an associate's degree in computer science, electronics, or a related field.
+Candidates also need to have good customer relations skills and be willing to drive to various service locations.

 Step 3: Pursue a Professional Credential

-ATM technicians interested in demonstrating their knowledge and skills may earn professional credentials.
+ATM technicians interested in demonstrating their knowledge and skills can earn professional credentials.
 The Electronics Technicians Association (ETA) offers various certifications for electronic technicians, including ATM workers.
-There are varying levels of certification, from the student and associate electronics credentials to the journeyman and master's credentials.
+There are varying levels of certification, from student and associate electronics credentials to journeyman and master's credentials.
 Certification exams are conducted at locations across the country, with some exams available online.